adamvinueza/graphs/README.md

 Two critical things to note are (1) the only vertices that are put into the queue after the source vertex have to be initially unvisited, and (2) that they are put into queue in a visited state.
-This means that no vertex can ever get into the queue _more than once_.
+This means that no vertex can ever get into the queue _more than once_, which implies that its distance property is set to something other than INFINITY or 0 at most once.
 Understanding this is central to our understanding of the relationship between BFS and shortest paths.

 ### Why is the algorithm "breadth-first"?